caktus/guidebook/docs/reference/disaster-recovery.md

 * **Recoverability:** We perform periodic backup verifications to ensure the integrity of our backups by restoring them to a freshly deployed environment.
 * **Not Staging:** Backups are restored to a dedicated environment to not impact active development on staging and production.

+## Prerequisites

+To get started, make sure you have:

+* :fontawesome-brands-aws: Caktus AWS account and AWS Command Line Interface (AWS CLI) [configured for your development projects](AWS.md).

 ## Backup verification workflow

 A project's documentation contains the canonical backup instructions.
 Please refer to your project docs for detailed setup instructions.